Lili Fabilli and Eric Hoffer Essay Prize

 Prize Amount.
 A total of approximately $3,000 is divided at the judge's discretion.
 Federal financial aid regulations require that all awards received by a student cannot exceed their financial need as determined by a congressional formula.
 It is possible, therefore, that the cash award for a prize could reduce some component of a needy student’s package of financial aid awards.
 In these cases, the Financial Aid and Scholarships Office attempts first to reduce loan or work-study aid; fellowships, grants, or scholarships are only reduced as a last resort.

 Deadline.
-You must hand-deliver your submission to the Undergraduate Scholarships, Prizes, and Honors Office, 210-A Sproul Hall, no later than December 3, 2012 at 4 p.m.
+Hand-deliver your submission to the Undergraduate Scholarships, Prizes, and Honors Office, 210-A Sproul Hall, no later than Monday, December 2, 2013 at 4 p.m.
 Your name must not appear on the entry; please read the General Rules for complete submission information.

 History of the Prize.
 In a letter dated April 13, 1970, Eric Hoffer wrote to the Regents of the University of California: "I intend to give to the Berkeley campus of the University of California at least $10,000 in July 1970.
 The income of the fund shall be devoted to providing an annual prize or prizes for 500-word essays written by students, faculty, or staff at the Berkeley campus of the University.
 The sole criteria for the prizes shall be originality of thought and excellence in writing.
 This fund shall be known as the Lili Fabilli and Eric Hoffer Essay Prize."
 Hoffer felt very strongly that every idea could be expressed in a few words.
 Hoffer's own remarks follow: